 Q. What does maintaining “Satisfactory Academic Progress” mean?

-A. Students who receive financial aid resources from St. Lawrence must maintain what is called satisfactory academic progress to continue receiving those funds for with they qualify.
-Specific standards may be found in the St. Lawrence University Catalog, the Student Handbook or on the St. Lawrence University Web site.
+A. Students who receive financial aid resources from St. Lawrence must maintain what is called satisfactory academic progress (SAP) to continue receiving those funds for which they qualify.
+SAP includes minimum grade point averages (GPA) and successfully completing a certain percentage of attempted coursework called PACE.
+Specific standards may be found in the St. Lawrence University Catalog, the Student Handbook or on the St. Lawrence University Website.
 It is the student’s responsibility to be familiar with these standards.

 Q. What happens to financial aid resources if a student drops a course or withdraws?